Last updated on March 12, 2020 at 17:51

 mTORC1 is a protein complex that is activated by high concentration of nutrients and energy, and growth factors.
 It increases energy production and the activity of the pentose phosphate pathway, to create materials needed for protein synthesis.

 It also increases transcription of genes involved in angiogenesis and adipogenesis, to provide materials needed for membranes.
 Finally, the cell uses these materials to grow and proliferate.
 Too high or too low activity of mTORC1 causes age-related diseases.

 EPO is a hormone that stimulates RBC production.
 The hormone binds to its receptor, EPO receptor.
 This receptor is bound to a protein called Janus kinase, or JAK.
 When EPO is bound, JAK is activated.
 JAK then activates two pathways, the MAPK cascade, and the STAT protein.
 Both affect gene expression.

 Protein kinase C

-PKC is activated by increased concentration of Ca2+ and diacylglycerols.
-It’s involved in the signalling pathway of many hormones, like oxytocin, angiotensin, histamine, vasopressin and so on.
-Activated PKC is involved in many functions, like learning, memory, regulating cell growth and mediating immune responses.
+When activated, PKC is involved in many functions, like learning, memory, regulating cell growth and mediating immune responses.
 It also regulates transcription through a protein called NF-κB, which also stimulates inflammation.